ChristoffBo/homeassistant/jarvis_prime/README.md

 • Webhooks → Generic POSTs
 • Apprise → POSTs from any Apprise client
 • Plain text → Beautified into sleek cards
+• Chat → Direct LLM conversation (prefix with “chat …” or “talk …” in Gotify/ntfy or use Web UI chat tab)

 Intake Setup Details